 Gains and losses on non-trading financial assets mandatorily at fair value through profit or loss shall be broken down by type of instrument.
 Each item of the breakdown shall be the net realised and unrealised amount (gains minus losses) of the financial instrument.

 Gains or losses due to the reclassification of financial assets out of the amortised cost accounting portfolio and into the non-trading financial assets mandatorily at fair value through profit or loss accounting portfolio (IFRS 9.5.6.2) shall be reported in ‘Of which: gains and losses due to the reclassification of assets at amortised cost’.

+202i.
+Under IFRS, institutions investing in financial assets and providing financing to customers as main business activities in accordance with IFRS 18 shall report the amounts of gains or losses on non-trading financial assets mandatorily at fair value through profit or loss under the ‘operating’ column of the template.

+202ii.
+Under IFRS, institutions providing only financing to customers or investing exclusively in specific classes of financial assets as main business activities in accordance with IFRS 18 shall report the amounts of gains or losses on non-trading financial assets mandatorily at fair value through profit or loss not related to their main business activities under the ‘investing’ column of the template.

 Gains or losses on financial assets and liabilities designated at fair value to profit or loss by instrument (16.5)